milosol/milosol/README.md

 ⩥ChatGPT3 | ChatGPT API.

-I pride myself on my ability to offer rapid turnarounds and quality products to my clients.
-And I would like to do the same for you.
+I am a perfectionist.
+Only perfect result would  be provided for you.